 When fighter’s stories are penned, they generally aren’t completed with happy endings.
 In boxing, think of Larry Holmes destroying Muhammad Ali, literally begging the referee to stop the fight.
 Then less than decade later, it was Mike Tyson absolutely devastating Holmes into submission.
 In the realm of UFC, the ultimate demise of Anderson Silva comes to mind.
 Once the most dominant and feared performer in the entire promotion, Silva hung on well past his prime, suffering one-sided beatdowns.
 He lost seven of his last eight decisions, four of those losses coming via knockout.
-As sure as there are favorites and underdogs listed at UFC betting sites, there are just as many tales of woe of fighters who hung on too long, seeking another shot at glory.
+As sure as there are favorites and underdogs 2, there are just as many tales of woe of fighters who hung on too long, seeking another shot at glory.
 Is Tony Ferguson destined to be one of those sad sack stories?

 A dominant performer in the lightweight division for years, he goes into his fight at UFC 262 on May 15th in Houston, Texas against Beneil Dariush off to the first back-to-back losses of his career and as a betting longshot.
 This story has recipe for disaster written all over it.